aadhityaalagappan/uber-frontend/README.md

-# untitled
+# Uber Frontend

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application of Uber Clone.

+main.dart - the main application is called home.dart - The page where destination to be dropped is chosen.
+Book.dart - Driver page where the corresponding driver will be assigned to the particular trip

 A few resources to get you started if this is your first Flutter project: